all2pie/sample-video-processor/README.md

 # Video Processor

-I have used Nestjs framework, Multer fro handling file upload, Bull for queue, fluent-ffmpeg processing videos, class-validator for validations and @ffmpeg-installer/ffmpeg for handling cross platform installation of ffmpeg.
+I have used Nestjs framework, Multer for handling file upload, Bull for queue, fluent-ffmpeg for processing videos, class-validator for validations and @ffmpeg-installer/ffmpeg for handling cross platform installation of ffmpeg.

 ## Setup